-IMAP migration in the Office 365 admin center
+IMAP migration in the Microsoft 365 admin center

 After you've added your users to Office 365, you can use Internet Message Access Protocol (IMAP) to migrate email for those users from their IMAP-enabled email servers.

 In the Microsoft 365 admin center, go to Setup > Data migration to start migrating IMAP enabled emails.
 The email migrations page is pre-configured for migrations from Gmail, Outlook, Hotmail and Yahoo.
 You can also enter your own IMAP server name and connection parameters to migrate from an email service that is not listed.

 Before you can use an IMAP migration for your users, they must have been first added to your Office 365 tenant.
 For instructions, see Add users to Office 365 for business.